21 Local Advertising Ideas to Grow Your Small Business

 It isn’t uncommon to dream of having your small business advertised on a billboard above a busy street or freeway.
 But if your local business advertising hadn’t included billboards before because you thought they were too expensive, you might want to think again.
 Find out how much billboards cost in various cities—both physical and digital billboards.

-Billboard advertising is surprisingly affordable, especially when you choose digital billboards through a platform like Blip Billboards, which works for any size budget.
+Billboard advertising is surprisingly affordable, especially when you choose digital billboards through a platform like Blip Billboards, which works for budgets as low as $10 a day.
 If you’re ready to get started, get some local advertising ideas for your billboards from our list of must-see billboard designs.

 6. Land at the Top of Google Search Results With Local Ads